Update: Subject in custody for making Rosy Mound threat

 The Ottawa County Sheriff's Office has identified a suspect responsible for the threat that led to the closure of Rosy Mound Elementary School on Friday.

-The subject, according to a sheriff's office press release, is a 15-year-old from the Grand Haven area.
-The subject, whose name has not been released, is currently being lodged at the Ottawa County Youth Home, according to Captain Jake Sparks.
+The subject, according to a Sheriff's Office press release, is a 15-year-old from the Grand Haven area.
+The subject, whose name has not been released, is currently being lodged at the Ottawa County Youth Home, according to Capt.
+Jake Sparks.

 "Investigators have determined the source of the threat and have identified the subject who had sent it via social media," Sparks said via a press release.